barde/efhagame/README.md

 Description:
 ------------

-* This game is nuts
+* This game is with zombies
-* Your aim is to watch your own brain's doing or click the graphic
+* Your aim is to control your brain to shoot the brains
-* Turn off your soundcard
 * Some requirements in hardware are needed for proper testing
 * Soldering skills, too
-* All correleation with existing things is purely coincidential or just happened by inspiration

 Requirements
 ------------